-Concordia University library contains a collection of 76,000 print volumes, 3,460 online volumes through NetLibrary eBooks, 15,000 24,500 electronic and print journals and access to the holdings of 9,000 academic and public institutions through WorldCat interlibrary loan (ILL).
+Concordia University Library contains a collection of 79,000 print volumes, more than 5,000 online volumes through NetLibrary eBooks, 25,000 electronic and print journals and access to the holdings of 9,000 academic and public institutions through WorldCat interlibrary loan (ILL).
 The book collection is strong in religion and theology with an emphasis on Reformation studies.
 The library also offers extensive collections in a wide range of academic disciplines, and supports and enhances the students' classroom learning.

-The library provides access to an outstanding selection of research databases including Academic Search Premier, PsycInfo, and ATLA religion databases with ATLASerials, Business Source Elite, Newspaper Source, JSTOR, LexisNexis, Education Research Complete, Oxford English Dictionary and WorldCat.
+The library provides access to an outstanding selection of research databases including Academic Search Premier, CINAHL, and ATLA religion databases with ATLASerials, Business Source Elite, Newspaper Source, JSTOR, LexisNexis, Education Research Complete, Oxford English Dictionary and WorldCat.